Code-Institute-Submissions/crwst/README.md

 * Toasts

 Success, information, warning and error messages are built into this project so that users receive relevant feedback to their actions.
 These appear in the top right.

+* 404/403/500 Error pages

+The site has been made with 404/403/500 custom error pages.
+Currently the site is desinged to redirect an unauthorised user to a sign in page rather than a 403 page, however this functions for other security breaches or can be utilised in a future release.
+The 404 page is displayed when content is no longer available, for example a product or blog that does not exist.

+These are linked to messages, so an error toast message will show what the issue is.
+For example 'No Product matches the given query" notifying the user of the problem.

 ### Features to implement